12 Character Traits That Prove You Have Real Emotional Intelligence

 And in doing so, you can operate from a place of empathy.

-Everyone has a need of some description.
+Everyone carries an unmet need of some kind.

 When you’re in conversation, people will invariably share some of the challenges they’re facing as they begin to open up.
 And from this, comes the opportunity not just to act as a sympathetic ear, but to offer some thoughtful input.